nrwl/nx/docs/shared/nx-plugin.md

 ### Listing your Nx Plugin

 Nx provides a utility (`nx list`) that lists all approved plugins.

-To add your plugin modify the `community/approved-plugins.json` file in the [Nrwl/nx](https://github.com/nrwl/nx/blob/master/community/approved-plugins.json) repo and create a pull request with `yarn submit-plugin`.
+To submit your plugin, please follow the steps below:

+- Update the [`community/approved-plugins.json` file](https://github.com/nrwl/nx/blob/master/community/approved-plugins.json) with a new entry for your plugin that includes name, url and description
+- Use the following commit message template: `chore(core): nx plugin submission [PLUGIN_NAME]`
+- push your changes, and run `yarn submit-plugin`

-The `yarn submit-plugin` command automatically opens the Github pull request process with the correct template.
+> The `yarn submit-plugin` command automatically opens the Github pull request process with the correct template.

 We will then verify the plugin, offer suggestions or merge the pull request!